+The Three-Layer Mediation architecture [8, 9, 10, 14, 15, 27, 26] which was designed by the Secure System Architecture (SSA) laboratory at Florida International University (FIU) was a group research project directed by Dr. Ege.
+Members.
 The architecture is to define and build a multi-layered mediator-based multimedia architecture that provides a dynamic, scalable framework for telecommunications software environments.
 It is capable of handling complex data types and providing services to various devices including mobile devices.
-The architecture is based on three layers: a "presence" layer takes requests from clients and is responsible for caching and buffering of streams that it receives from the "integration" and "homogenization" layers.
-The second layer is the "integration" layer for decomposing which is responsible searching the requests, for sources, integration.
-The "integration" laver is composed of a set of mediators called "composers".
+The architecture (see Figure 1) is based on three layers: a "presence" layer takes requests from clients and is responsible for caching and buffering of streams that it receives from the "integration" and "homogenization" layers.
+The second layer is the "integration" layer which is responsible for decomposing requests, searching for the sources, integration.
+The "integration" layer is composed of a set of mediators called "composers".
 For each new session created by a "presence" mediator, a composer is elected to be a "global mediator" which is responsible for communication with the presence mediator and managing the request processing.
-The third laver is the "homogenization" where a connection to actual data sources is established.
+The third layer is the "homogenization" where a connection to actual data sources is established.
 The "homogenization" layer is composed of a set of connectors.
 On top of each data source, a connector is placed to manage the access to the data source.
 The common data model in the architecture is based on XML.
 XML is a semi-structured model that is capable of handling structured and unstructured data.
-XML request and its decomposition is done at the "integration" layer which consists of mediators that successively decompose an XML request into smaller XML requests that are closer to the data sources that are servedup by the "homogenization" layer.
+XML request and its decomposition is done at the "integration" layer which consists of mediators that successively decompose an XML request into smaller XML requests that are closer to the data sources that are served-up by the "homogenization" layer.